DR Congo transfers 45 prisoners after daring jailbreaks

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KANANGA, DR Congo: Forty-five prisoners, all former militia fighters, have been transferred from a prison in southern DR Congo after a series of spectacular jailbreaks, officials said on Saturday.
+KANANGA, DR CONGO: Forty-five prisoners, all former militia fighters, have been transferred from a prison in southern DR Congo after a series of spectacular jailbreaks, officials said Saturday.

 The transfers of 28 convicted inmates and 17 awaiting trial came days after the escape of suspects in the murder of two UN experts.